msiemens/tinydb/docs/extend.rst

 .. _extend_hooks:

-There are cases when neither creating a custom storage nor using a custom middlware will allow you to adapt TinyDB in the way you need.
+There are cases when neither creating a custom storage nor using a custom middleware will allow you to adapt TinyDB in the way you need.
 In this case you can modify TinyDB's behavior by using predefined hooks and override points.
 For example you can configure the name of the default table by setting ``TinyDB.default_table_name``: